 The DesignWare ARC EV7x Vision Processors’ heterogeneous multicore architecture includes up to four high-performance VPUs.
 Each EV7x VPU includes a 32-bit scalar unit and a 512-bit wide vector DSP and can be configured for 8-, 16-, or 32-bit operations to perform simultaneous multiply-accumulates on different streams of data.
 The optional DNN accelerator scales from 880 to 14,080 MACs and employs a specialized architecture for faster memory access, higher performance, and better power efficiency than alternative neural network IP.
 In addition to supporting convolutional neural networks (CNNs), the DNN accelerator supports batched LSTMs (long short-term memories) for applications that require time-based results, such as predicting the location of a pedestrian based on their observed path and speed.
 The vision engine and the DNN accelerator work on tasks in parallel, making the EV7x particularly efficient for autonomous vehicles and ADAS applications where vision algorithms operate concurrently.

-Latest Advancements for Security and Safety
+Latest Advancements for Safety

 ASIL B or ASIL D Ready versions of the new processors, the ARC EV7xFS portfolio, accelerate ISO 26262 certification of automotive SoCs.
 The functional safety-enhanced processors offer hardware safety features, safety monitors, and lockstep capabilities that enable designers to achieve stringent levels of functional safety and fault coverage without significant impact on power or performance.
 In addition, a new Hybrid option enables system architects to select safety levels up to ASIL D in the software, post-silicon.